 Running diagram layouts in asynchronous mode on the server

 By default, all diagram layouts execute synchronously both on the client and server.
-However, depending on the diagram size, the complexity of the layout algorithm and the timeout specified for the service (600 seconds by default), some layout executions can exceed the service timeout and make the operations fail.
+However, depending on the diagram size, the complexity of the layout algorithm, and the time-out specified for the service (600 seconds by default), some layout executions can exceed the service time-out and make the operations fail.
 In this situation, applying layouts asynchronously may be necessary.

-When applying a diagram layout with the Run in asynchronous mode on the server option enabled, the process stays synchronous on the client side in regards to the edited diagram; that is, no other operations can be processed on that diagram until the layout execution completes.
+When applying a diagram layout with the Run in asynchronous mode on the server option enabled, the process stays synchronous on the client side in regard to the edited diagram; that is, no other operations can be processed on that diagram until the layout execution completes.
 However, the process is executed asynchronously on the server by dedicating server resources to run the layout algorithm with a longer time-out.
 This mode prevents the client from blocking other operations while the asynchronous layout operation completes, allowing you to create or work on other diagrams during this time.